 Ken believes a client with a mesothelioma diagnosis needs the chance to tell his or her own story about how and when they were exposed to asbestos.
 He also investigates who was responsible for the exposure.
-To accomplish these tasks, he often arranges for his clients to give a deposition, which is like an interview.
-This gives a mesothelioma patient the chance to tell their story about their exposure to asbestos and how their mesothelioma diagnosis has impacted their and their family’s lives.
+To do so, he often arranges for his clients to give a deposition, which is like an interview.
+This gives a mesothelioma victim the chance to tell their story about their exposure to asbestos and how their mesothelioma diagnosis has impacted their and their family’s lives.

 Through this process, Ken develops close relationships with clients and family members.
 He remains in touch with several of his clients and their families whose cases have since resolved.
 These friendships are what he likes most about his job.